nurakib/event-question-answering/README.md

-# event-QA
-Asking and Answering Questions to Extract Event-Argument Structures
+# Asking and Answering Questions to Extract Event-Argument Structures